 Wedding photography should reflect the day as a whole.
 That includes everything from all the little details like your dress, and place settings, to your guests, speeches, and first dance.
 The most invaluable parts of your day are not going to be the ones where you lined up and said ‘cheese’.
 Your fondest wedding memories will be when you shared a joke with your father, or looked into your partner’s eyes as they said their vows.
 Each of those images should say something individually too.
 Each image should be able to stand alone but together your wedding photographs should tell the amazing story of your wedding day.

 Is It Just People Not Looking At The Camera?

-A photograph can be candid and still have someone looking to camera.
+It’s not that simple.
+You can create a traditional image by posing someone and having them look away from the lens.
 The distinction is whether the person/people in question are just doing what they’re doing, or if they’ve been directed to stand in a certain place etc. That would otherwise make it ‘traditional wedding photography’.
-Similarly, you can create a traditional image by posing someone and having them look away from the lens.

 The Last Word On Reportage Wedding Photography

 Reportage wedding photography should capture you as a couple, but also your guests and all the little things that happen.
 Weddings are over in a flash and you can’t be everywhere at once.
 Your photographer should be able to capture your wedding from more angles than you yourself see on the day.
 The images should show your day in all its glory and bring back memories and emotions.